keirthana/anbox-cloud-docs/howto/update/upgrade-anbox.md

 - If you want to deploy a particular revision of a charm, you can do so by adding `--revision=<rev>` to the `juju upgrade-charm` command.

+- Starting with the 1.21 release, the NATS charm has been switched from its [older version](https://charmhub.io/nats-charmers-nats) to a [newer version](https://charmhub.io/nats) on Charmhub.
+This switch does not have any breaking changes from a user's perspective but since the framework of the charm has been overhauled, the upgrade to the new charm would require users to `switch` the charm's source while refreshing/updating the charm.

 [/note]

 For any of the charm upgrades, you can watch the upgrade status by running: